me25542/pico-smart_enclosure/example-custom_gcode.md

 ## example custom gcode:

-(compatible with any slic3r-based slicer)
+(compatible with any PrusaSlicer-based slicer)
 - Prusa Slicer
 - Bambu Studio
 - Orca Slicer
-- Slic3r
 - Super Slicer

 This start gcode is based off of commands compatible with v1.1.0